davegutz/myStateOfCharge/SOC_Photon/README.md

 ### Problem:  cTime very long.
 If look at year, it is 1999.

+  The VBAT battery died or was disconnected.
+Restore the battery.
 Connect the photon to the network.
 Use Particle app on phone to connect it to wifi at least once.

 ## Author: Dave Gutz davegutz@alum.mit.edu  repository GITHUB myStateOfCharge